 The museum’s newest artifact, Air Tractor AT-301 “Dusty Crophopper,” will be on view in the outdoor display for the first time to the public at the Udvar-Hazy Center.
 The Air Tractor AT-301 and other “ag planes” were designed when aerial application became an essential part of farming.
 In 2013, at the request of Disneytoon Studios, owner Rusty Lindeman repainted the Air Tractor to match the paint scheme of “Dusty Crophopper,” an agricultural plane who longs to become an air racer in the animated film Planes and a firefighter in the 2014 sequel Planes: Fire and Rescue.
 A 2013 air show tour and the popularity of the two Disney films continue to demonstrate the specific roles and value of agricultural and fire-fighting utility aircraft.
 Lindeman’s donation of the aircraft is part of the commemoration of the 100th anniversary of agricultural aviation and was arranged by the National Agricultural Aviation Association.

-website To learn more about the museum and “Innovations in Flight,” visit the museum’s
+The event is made possible through the support of United Airlines.
+To learn more about the museum and “Innovations in Flight,” visit the museum’s website.

 The National Air and Space Museum’s Steven F. Udvar-Hazy Center is located in Chantilly, Virginia, near Washington Dulles International Airport, and is open daily from 10 a.m. to 5:30 p.m.
 Admission is free, but there is a $15 parking fee for vehicles entering before 4 p.m. at the Udvar-Hazy Center.
 The museum building on the National Mall in Washington, D.C., is located at Sixth Street and Independence Avenue S.W. and is open Thursday through Monday from 10 a.m. until 5:30 p.m. (closed Dec.
 25).